OsmancanG/SCOF-shell/ReadMe.md

 - **Histed**:

-Histed is a function that able to move, copy or remove files that older then you want.
-Usage of this is easy:
+Histed is a function that ables to move, copy or remove files that is older then you want.
+Usage of the function is easy:

  ```bash
  histed -d 10 mv